d3/d3-transition/README.md

 After selecting elements and creating a transition with [*selection*.transition](#selection_transition), use the transition’s transformation methods to affect document content.

-To experiment with transitions, visit [d3js.org](https://d3js.org) and open your browser’s developer console!
-(In Chrome, open the console with ⌥⌘J.) Select elements, create a transition, call transition methods and see how the page content changes.

 <a name="transition_attr" href="#transition_attr">#</a> <i>transition</i>.<b>attr</b>(<i>name</i>, <i>value</i>)

 For each selected element, creates an [attribute tween](#transition_attrTween) for the attribute with the specified *name* to the specified target *value*.
 The starting value of the tween is the attribute’s value when the transition starts.
 The target *value* may be specified either as a constant or a function.
 If a function, it is immediately evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.